CesiumGS/cesium/Documentation/CustomShaderGuide/README.md

 struct floatClassInfo {
   float noData;
-  float defaultValue; // 'default' is a reserved word in GLSL }
+  float defaultValue; // 'default' is a reserved word in GLSL float minValue; // 'min' is a reserved word in GLSL float maxValue; // 'max' is a reserved word in GLSL }
 struct MetadataClassInfo {
   floatClassInfo temperature;